Emily's Artworks

 This is Little’s very first linocut print, demonstrating her natural understanding of spatial relationships.
 She used a figure drawing she had done at one of her regular figure drawing sessions as inspiration to create this dramatic, luxuriously-lounging queen.

-Linocut print on paper
+linocut print on paper

 This piece depicts a baby being born from the heavens and immediately fed to the dogs, a concept derived from a lyric from Nirvana’s “In Bloom” exploring the duality of birth and life’s beauty and cruelty.